 There is much ambiguity in Silence.
-There is also much suffering, and there is not a tidy bow at the end.
-While modern audiences of film are conditioned to expect happy endings, or at least happiness in the endings, in the real world, even the real world informed or lived through faith, happiness is usually encountered or experienced through the filter or veil of sadness and despair.
+There is also much suffering and there is not a tidy bow at the end.
+It is safe to say most film audiences are conditioned to expect happy conclusions, or at least happiness in the conclusion of films.
+In life beyond the screen however, even life informed or lived through faith, happiness is oftentimes experienced through the veil of sadness and despair.
 Such is the experience of watching Silence.

 Silence is based on the Shusaku Endo, 1966 historical novel of the same name.
-In the novel and film the main character is the Portuguese Jesuit missionary priest Fr.
-Sebastiao Rodrigues ( Andrew Garfield), a character Endo based on the 17th century Italian Jesuit missionary Giuseppe Chiara.
-Fr Rodrigues and another priest, Fr Francisco Garupe ( Adam Driver) insist to their superior Fr.
-Alessandro Valignano ( Cerian Hinds) they be allowed to travel to Japan to find their teacher and mentor Fr.
-Cristovao Ferreira (Liam Neeson) after they have received reports that after being tortured he committed apostasy during persecutions of Christians in Japan.
+In the novel and film the main character is the Portuguese, Jesuit priest Fr.
+Sebastiao Rodrigues ( Andrew Garfield), a character Endo based on the 17th century Italian Jesuit Giuseppe Chiara.
+After receiving reports that their mentor Fr Cristovao Ferreira (Liam Neeson) had committed apostasy during persecution of Christians in Japan, Fr Rodrigues and Fr Francisco Garupe ( Adam Driver) insist to their superior, Fr.
+Alessandro Valignano ( Cerian Hinds) they be allowed to travel to Japan to find Fr.
+Cristovao.

-Though both priests have all the faith imaginable, neither of these the last two priests in Japan is prepared for what they encounter and experience after their arrival.
-Through their training and ministry, the priests have never experienced a realized, or lived faith such as that of the surviving, “hidden Christians” living on the islands of Japan.
-Although the priests bring tangible reminders of God and the Church, crosses, Scripture, rosaries, and the Mass, in the eyes of the villagers they have brought God.
-The priests who wonder about God’s silence, are themselves God’s answering the prayers of the Japanese Christians.
-Yet even as they bring reminders of salvation in Christ, the priests, by their presence on any island or any village, bring danger to the Christians near them.
+Though both priests have all the faith imaginable, neither of these last two priests in Japan is prepared for what they encounter and experience upon their arrival.
+Throughout their training and ministry, the priests have never experienced a realized, or lived faith such as that of the surviving, “hidden Christiansm” living on the islands of Japan.
+While the priests have brought tangible reminders of God and the Church, crosses, Scripture, rosaries, and the Mass, in the eyes of the villagers they have brought God.

-Included in this film about faith is the question of pride and faith.
-The Priests are called to consider how pride in themselves could be a part of their faith.
-Is there a point where their actions cease being acts of faith to Christ and become acts of pride in themselves and their faith.
-At one point while torturing some villagers the Inquisitor Inoue (Issei Ogata) in an effort to coax Fr.
-Rodrigues tells him that “the price of your glory is their suffering.”
-Does, and if so at what point, pride in one’s faith tarnish or even dissolve one’s faith?
+Lastly, included in this film about faith is the question of pride and faith.
+The priests are called to consider if and how pride in themselves could be a part of their faith in God.
+Is there a point where their actions cease being acts of faith to Christ and become acts of pride in themselves?

 Persons of faith who choose not to see the film will miss an opportunity to reflect upon what faith, suffering and apostasy is, and what they are not.
-They will also miss out on the reminder that the times they step on Christ or reject God, there is grace to hold them and for them to hold on to.
+They will also miss out on the reminder that the times they falter, the times they step on Christ by rejecting his teaching and command, or reject God, there is grace to hold them AND for them to hold on to.
 As the final scene in the film indicates; like faith, grace, even the size of a mustard seed, is all that is needed.